Skip to main content Link Search Menu Expand Document (external link)

 OR

-• Mario hits the left/right of the goomba AND mInAir is true
+• Mario hits the left/right of the goomba AND is in the air

 If a goomba gets stomped, it should: